This page contains affiliate links. Please read our disclosure for more info.

 This hotel information sign was the weirdest of all.
 We get the “Grime Prevention” confusion, but what on earth does this mean: “The all over Japan can send out blacksheep.
 I make acceptance at the front desk”.

-Then there’s the signs on Japanese trains…
+Then there are the signs on Japanese trains…

 26) There are very few western tourists, but plenty of domestic tourists.
+(Update: in 2019 there are plenty of western tourists, especially in Kyoto, but it’s still possible to find quiet spots).

 27) For the Japanese it seems essential to say “chizu” and make a peace sign when having your photo taken.
 When in Rome…